GlobalFishingWatch/vessel-classification/README.md

 [![Build Status](https://travis-ci.org/GlobalFishingWatch/vessel-classification-pipeline.svg?branch=master)](https://travis-ci.org/GlobalFishingWatch/vessel-classification-pipeline)

+# Developing

+* Code is to be formatted using [YAPF](https://github.com/google/yapf) before submission.
+Use `yapf -r -i .` in top level directory.

 # Building

 The various projects are built using the Scala build tool 'sbt'.
 You need a JVM on your machine